 Clancy Lane: located in the John’s Gate Area.

-Clancy’s Strand: named after George Clancy who was Mayor of Limerick in 1921, and who died in office when he was shot by British Auxiliaries on March 7, 1921, during the War of Independence.
+Clancy’s Strand: renamed in 1934 after George Clancy who was Mayor of Limerick who was murdered in office when he was shot by British Auxiliaries on March 7, 1921, during the War of Independence.
 Photograph of Clancy’s Strand

 Clanmaurice Avenue: The Marquis of Lansdowne Estate Map for this area indicates that the land on which this avenue is constructed was originally known as Clanmaurice field and this name was obviously retained.